Dumortierite in White Quartz Cabochons media thumbnails

 Is it suitable for everyday earrings?

 Yes.
-With a hardness of 7 Mohs and a compact format, it is suitable for stud earrings or everyday pendants with a bezel setting.
+With a hardness of 7 Mohs and a compact format, it is suitable for stud earrings or pendants for everyday wear with a bezel setting.

-See more small format cabochons: lapidary collection.
+See more small cabochons: lapidary collection.
 See also: all cabochons.